Aiden367/Student-Portal-/README.md

 ## Description

-The Student-Portal programme is a programme that was created to allow for staff at an educational institute to store their students personal information on the schools system thus allowing for a more effecient way of tracking the amount of students at the school
+The Student-Portal programme is a programme that was created to allow for staff at an educational institute to store their students personal information on the schools system thus allowing for a more effecient way of tracking the amount of students at the school.

 #### Technologies